onstash/lumberjack/README.md

-# Lumberjack - Logging for Humans
+# Lumberjack - Python Logging for Humans™

 ## What is this?